 Using Photos From the Internet

-I’m going to start this post by saying that you can’t just download a photo from Google and use it in your artwork or blog.
+I’m going to start this post by saying that you can’t just download a photo from Google or other searches on the internet and use it in your artwork or blog unless specifically listed as copyright free.

 These photos belong to other people and are not free to use.
 To do so would be a violation of copyright rules and leave you open to legal action.